Skip to main content

 By Stephen C. Schultz

 The clouds were low and gray.
 A few drops tapped the bill of my hat as I pushed the mower along the edge of the sidewalk.
-The smell of damp cut grass filled the air and a slight breeze blowing from the west let me know a rain shower was on its way.
+The smell of damp, cut grass filled the air, and a slight breeze blowing from the west let me know a rain shower was on its way.

-It was the middle of the morning and I felt a bit of pressure to get the lawn mowed before the storm rolled in.
+It was the middle of the morning, and I felt a bit of pressure to get the lawn mowed before the storm rolled in.
 So, I was focused and moving at a little quicker pace than normal.
 I looked up and saw three of the neighbor kids climbing in one of my trees.
 I kept the mower going and moved closer to the tree.
 On my way towards them, they noticed that I saw them.
-They looked away and then glanced back at me with that childhood curiosity that screams;
+They looked away and then glanced back at me with that childhood curiosity that screams:

 “Is he going to tell us to get down?
 Are we going to get in trouble?
 Will he tell our parents?”

 As I got closer to the tree, I turned off the mower.
 I stepped to the base of the tree and looked up.
 They didn't say a thing.
-I let the awkwardness hang in the air for just a bit more then I said,
+I let the awkwardness hang in the air for just a bit more, then I said,

 “I love climbing trees!
-I used to climb tree's all the time when I was your age!”
+I used to climb trees all the time when I was your age!”

-The three boys relaxed a bit and one said, “Yeah, it's fun!
-I climb trees at my grandmas house!”
+The three boys relaxed a bit, and one said, “Yeah, it's fun!
+I climb trees at my grandma’s house!”

 I then asked them,

-“Do any of you know first aide?”
+“Do any of you know first aid?”

 They looked at me quizzically.

 I replied, “I know you do!
 You guys are great tree climbers!
-But, there are lots of grown ups who know what they are doing when they drive a car.
+But there are lots of grown-ups who know what they are doing when they drive a car.
 Sometimes even they get in accidents.”

 I mentioned that it might be a good idea to have a plan if someone got hurt.